nintendofan44/version/README.md

 # This repo is just for a thing that checks the version
 # since the other one isn't public
-# i had to make this one
+# so i had to make this one